-We have ambitious plans for 2015 onwards which need funding.
+We have ambitious plans which need funding.
 Our sole income, except for occasional grants, depends on donations (most of which come from Open Days and guided tours).
 The residue comes from initial subscriptions and annual donations from our members.
 We ask that, if you think we provide value, you support us further by contributing?

 This website needs to be viewed in landscape mode.

 On tablets and phones, please rotate your device.